buchi-labortechnik-ag/buchi-ds-blog.github.io/content/posts/ds-at-buchi/index.md

 As companies are increasingly becoming data-driven, the demand for AI technology grows.
 AI technology enables enterprises to get insights to optimize operations and make more informed decisions.

-We aim to build the most advanced data analytics ecosystem for laboratory devices and digital services offered by BUCHI to scale business growth.
-To achieve this goal, we are focusing on making BUCHI services, instruments and processes smarter and more efficient through sustainable and pragmatic data-driven solutions.
+We aim to build the most advanced data analytics ecosystem for laboratory devices and digital services offered by BÜCHI to scale business growth.
+To achieve this goal, we are focusing on making BÜCHI services, instruments and processes smarter and more efficient through sustainable and pragmatic data-driven solutions.

 ### The Data Science team